orf/blog-hugo/content/blog/xcat-1.0/index.md

 As it turns out XPath is what you get when you combine the unholy trinity of **XML**, **design-by-committee** and **large quantities of drugs**.
-But before I get into that here's a short demo of me listing directories, reading arbitrary files and dumping environment variables through a simple innocuous injection flaw using `xcat`:
+But before I get into that here's a short demo of me listing directories, reading arbitrary files and dumping environment variables through a simple innocuous XPath injection flaw, using `xcat`:

 <center>
 <script id="asciicast-216044" src="https://asciinema.org/a/216044.js" async></script>